(Content of this page used with permission of orofacialmyology.com.)

 - Positive imagery — eliminate negative thoughts

-- Pros/cons of habit – scratch back, pick up coins, etc.
+- List pros and cons of habit — scratch back, pick up coins, etc.